 Your final, but most expensive option is to use a balanced ventilation system.
 This involves having fans to both push stale air out and suck fresh air in.
 The air can then be sent throughout your container using ducts.

-This means in moisture prone areas such as bathrooms and kitchens air can be extracted, and fresh air can be blown into other areas of your home such as the lounge and bedrooms.
+In moisture prone areas such as bathrooms and kitchens, air can be extracted, and fresh air can be blown into other areas of your home such as the lounge and bedrooms.

-Using a balanced ventilation system you can very easily manage the moisture and humidity levels in your home.
+Using a balanced ventilation system does allow you to very easily manage the moisture and humidity levels in your home.

 Although not a mechanical ventilation device, a dehumidifier can help stop many of the problems caused by bad ventilation.
-A dehumidifier reduces the level of humidity in the air and thus can reduce the water content and stop condensation occurring and corroding your containers!
+A dehumidifier reduces the level of humidity in the air and thus can reduce the water content and stop condensation from corroding your containers!

 They can be purchased as small stand-alone appliances which can be moved room to room.
-Or you can buy entire home solutions which have ducts fed throughout your container.
+You can also buy entire home solutions which have ducts fed throughout the container.

-One issue which we haven’t discussed so far is the importance of ensuring your foundation is ventilated; this is also known as crawl space ventilation.
+One issue which we haven’t discussed so far is the importance of ensuring your foundation is ventilated.
+This is known as crawl space ventilation.

-Now, not all foundations can be ventilated.
-For instance, if you have a raft (slab-on-grade) foundation then you won’t physically able to ventilate it.
-However if you have a concrete pier foundation, or any other type of raised foundation, then you need to ensure you have sufficient air flow underneath your containers.
+Not all foundations can be ventilated.
+For instance, if you have a slab foundation you won’t physically be able to ventilate it.
+However, if you have a concrete pier foundation, or any other type of raised foundation, then you need to ensure you have sufficient air flow underneath your containers.

 Failure to ventilate your foundation can bring back that dreaded condensation which can cause your foundation some serious problem such as mold and rot.
-In addition, if your shipping container floor hasn’t been insulated you can experience even more problems such as moisture rising up from underneath the containers into your floor.
+In addition, if your shipping container floor hasn’t been insulated, you can experience even more problems such as moisture rising up from underneath the containers into your flooring.

 The most common way to stop moisture and allow ventilation underneath your foundation is to use vents.

-In-fact many areas stipulate through their building code that you must use vents to provide your foundation with air flow.
-These vents are typically fitted with a wire mesh screen which keeps pests and insects out of your crawl space.
+Many areas stipulate through their building code that you must use vents to provide your foundation with air flow.
+These vents are typically fit with a wire mesh screen which keeps pests and insects out of your crawl space.

-Vented crawl spaces work well in cold climates, however, in humid climates using a vented crawl space can actually do more damage than good, because the external air is normally more humid than the air already in the crawl space.
+Vented crawl spaces work well in cold climates.
+In humid climates using a vented crawl space can actually do more damage than good because the external air is more humid than the air already in the crawl space.

 In humid climates it would be better to seal off the airflow to your crawl space completely and use a dehumidifier.

-Let us know how you ventilate your shipping container home in the comments below!
+Let us know how you chose to ventilate your shipping container building in the comments below!